Medical director: Autonomous practice

 In some parts of the world, most notably the U.K., Australia and South Africa some paramedics have evolved into a role of autonomous practitioners in their own right.
 In such cases, individual paramedics may function in much the same manner as Physician assistants or Nurse Practitioners, assessing patients and making their own diagnoses, clinical judgments, and treatment decisions.
 In all such cases, a scope of practice is predetermined for the role, and within that scope of practice all treatment decisions are made and care rendered at the discretion of the individual paramedic.
 In many cases, the scope of practice will focus more heavily on primary care, although providing a more comprehensive level of care, such as suturing, or the management of long-term conditions, such as diabetes or hypertension, than is normally permitted to the paramedic.
 In some jurisdictions, such practitioners even have the authority to both prescribe and dispense a limited and defined set of medications.

 In such circumstances, these Paramedic Practitioners or Emergency Care Practitioners are almost always very senior and experienced ALS providers, and retain their ability to practice these skills.
 In many cases, the practice of these individuals has gone well beyond what we normally consider to be the role of traditional EMS.
-There are locations in which these practitioners are providing E/R leadership after hours in small, rural hospitals (Australia and the U.K.), while in other locations these practitioners are actually taking night 'call' for group medical practices (U.K.).
-In some cases, the Practitioner retains the ability to summon a physician to the patient when the limits of the scope of practice are reached (U.K.) while in others, the finite limits of treatment are those within that scope of practice, and no physician 'back-up' is normally provided (South Africa).
+There are locations in which these practitioners are providing ER leadership after hours in small, rural hospitals (Australia and the U.K.), while in other locations these practitioners are actually taking night calls for group medical practices (U.K.).
+In some cases, the practitioner retains the ability to summon a physician to the patient when the limits of the scope of practice are reached (U.K.) while in others, the finite limits of treatment are those within that scope of practice, and no physician "back-up" is normally provided (South Africa).

 In this type of model, the role of the medical director includes the teaching of the practitioners, in both the classroom and the clinical setting.
 Most such training programs tend to feature very large components of hands-on clinical experience, generally conducted in the emergency room or similar environment, and usually in a one-to-one ratio with the physician.
 The medical director will be responsible for examination of the candidate and certification of their ability to practice safely.
 The medical director will have a major role in determining the permitted scope of practice, and will investigate practice-related complaints.
-In some jurisdictions the medical director will be responsible for medical quality assurance, although there are some where this function is performed by the practitioners themselves.
-Finally, the medical director (or other emergency physicians) may be responsible for providing the required medical 'back up' when the practitioner reaches the limit of their scope of practice.
+In some jurisdictions, the medical director will be responsible for medical quality assurance, although there are some where this function is performed by the practitioners themselves.
+Finally, the medical director (or other emergency physicians) may be responsible for providing the required medical "back up" when the practitioner reaches the limit of their scope of practice.